luiscielak/EmpathyTotems/Design-Document.md

 "Depression affects about 121 million people worldwide, with many more going undiagnosed, and is the leading cause of disability.
 Anxiety disorders touch 16% of people globally at some point in their lives."
 [Ashford]

-The increased presence of mood tracking applications and physical devices such as Withings' body scale, Nike's fuel band, and Fitbit's step-tracker, is an indication of how the market for connected objects is unfolding.
-And this is just the tip of the iceberg.

 By utilizing the tools available to us in this modern world we can create means of tracking, understanding, and expressing ourselves more effectively.
 People who live with Bipolar Disorder use mood tracking methodologies to understand, mitigate, and decrease their mood swings.

+The increased presence of mood tracking applications and physical devices such as Withings' body scale, Nike's fuel band, and Fitbit's step-tracker, is an indication of how the market for connected objects is unfolding.

 #### Design Description